 Hal D. Coffey, a commercial real estate attorney at Blumling & Gusky LLP, is the 109th President of the Allegheny County Bar Association.
 His term began on July 1, 2017 and will end on June 30, 2018

 Mr. Coffey has been very involved in numerous facets of the ACBA.
-He has been chair of the Diversity Collaborative Committee, chair of the Young Lawyers Division, editor-in-chief of the Lawyers Journal and the Pittsburgh Legal Journal Opinions. and a member of the Real Property Section Council and Women in the Law Division Council.
-He is a also member of the Bench-Bar Conference Committee, Committee on Exempt Organizations, Diversity and Gender Equality Ad Hoc Committee, Membership Committee, Publications Committee and Real Property Section.
+He has been chair of the Diversity Collaborative Committee, chair of the Young Lawyers Division, editor-in-chief of the Lawyers Journal and the Pittsburgh Legal Journal Opinions and a member of the Real Property Section Council and Women in the Law Division Council.
+He is also a member of the Bench-Bar Conference Committee, Committee on Exempt Organizations, Diversity and Gender Equality Ad Hoc Committee, Membership Committee, Publications Committee and Real Property Section.
 Mr. Coffey is also involved in the Allegheny County Bar Foundation, where he is a Fellow.